How to Plastic-free your Safari. 6 simple & practical insights

 Across the African continent, there are countless places where you can get fabric bags (kitenge) at a very cheap price.
 These can be used to carry any gifts, personal material and souvenirs.

-In the event that fabric bags are not available to you, endeavour to use paper bags which you can use several more times and are not bad for the environment.
+In the event that fabric bags are not available to you, endeavor to use paper bags which you can use several more times and are not bad for the environment.

 There is a whole range of biodegradable materials for everyday use.
 Some are extremely relevant for your Uganda Safari.